-(CL,W) Literature in the Age of Chaucer (Area A) This course will explore 14th-century non-dramatic vernacular literature.
+ENLT 235 (CL,W) Literature in the Age of Chaucer (Area A) This course will explore 14th-century non-dramatic vernacular literature.
 In addition to Chaucer, authors studied may include Langland, Kempe, and the Pearl Poet.

+ENLT 236 3 cr.
 (CL,W) The Romantic Protest